-It is October and thus the spookiest holiday is almost upon us, in recent blogs we have been looking at Cybersecurity, what it means, what you need to know and why it's important.
-In this blog we are going to be looking at one of the simplest ways you can help keep your stores and sites secure and yet one of the most overlooked methods ever!
+In recent blogs, we have been looking at Cybersecurity, what it means, what you need to know and why it's so important.
+In this blog, we'll be looking at one of the simplest ways you can help keep your stores and sites secure and yet one of the most overlooked methods ever!

-Everybody uses passwords these days it's become one of those facts of life but are they secure? are they strong enough to keep people out or are they so poor that anyone could guess given enough information?
-Maybe you are reading this and feeling really confident about your passwords strength, but what about Dorris in shipping? or Luke over in online sales?
-How strong are their passwords?
-Are they using the same password over and over?
+Everybody uses passwords these days they've become one of those facts of life but are they secure?
+Are they strong enough to keep people out, or are they so weak that anyone could guess given enough information?
+Maybe you are reading this and feeling really confident about your passwords strength, but what about Dorris in shipping?
+Or Luke over in online sales?
+How secure are their passwords?

-Here is a list of 10 things that you can do or introduce into your company to help keep not just your business safe, but your staff and customers too.
+Here's a list of 10 things that you can do or introduce into your company to help keep not just your business safe, but your staff and customers safe too.